 - Working Letters - a letter outlining where your employer can find the term dates and working restrictions that apply to you.
 This is part of the Right to Work check an employer must do before you start working for them.
+You can produce your working letter yourself (as a PDF which can be downloaded) by going to: bristol.ac.uk/produce-letters-and-documents or clicking the button below.
+We recommend printing a copy of the term/vacation dates from the University website to submit to your employer with the letter.
+Please note, the letters are final and won't be edited to an employer's request.
 For more info on your working restrictions please visit this webpage.

 - Placement Letters - a letter outlining that your work placement is an integral and assessed part of your course.
 This is part of the Right to Work check an employer must do before you start your work placement.
 We will also notify UKVI that you are starting your work placement.
 For more info on your working restrictions see our Working in the UK during your studies webpage